 guidance of the Appellate Body by treating Articles 5.1 &

 2.2 in virtual isolation from each other.
 New Zealand has

 neglected to illuminate how it considers the two provisions

 relate to each other.
+This separation ignores the

 Risk assessments involve the expert evaluation of scientific

 evidence and technical and economic factors, in accordance with